CalabreseLab/seekr/README.md

 #### seekr_canonical_gencode

-Gencode fasta files provide multiple transcripts per genomic loci.
+GENCODE fasta files provide multiple transcripts per genomic loci.
 To reduce kmer redundancy due to these isoforms, we can filter for transcripts ending in "01", as indicated by the sequence headers: